Coles Bourke Street, 1930

 Original post 25 March 2018:

 ColesBourkeStreet, 1930, #HarryNorris (the lower bit added exactly matching in 1938, converted to David Jones Menswear 1986).
-Not the first but the oldest serving and certainly the most colourful of the first examples of Art Deco to appear in Melbourne’s streets; must’ve been quite striking in its day, still is in fact, though somehow the summer sun washes out the colours – compared my post from years ago in winter.
+Not the first but the oldest surviving and certainly the most colourful of the first examples of Art Deco to appear in Melbourne’s streets; must’ve been quite striking in its day, still is in fact.

 ColesBourkeStreet, 1930, #HarryNorris.
 Exterior #faience, described at the time as bringing colour back to architecture, but it was also the first full scale #JazzModerne #ArtDeco exterior in Melbourne. ❤️